drduh/Debian-Privacy-Server-Guide/README.md

     VERIFY OK: depth=0, CN=duh.to
     [...]

-Verify your local IP address is the same as your server:
+Verify your local IP address is the same as the server:

     $ curl -4 https://icanhazip.com/
     104.197.215.107